-Itineraries include 5 or 6 days riding with about 5 to 6 hours in the saddle each day.
-Duska takes great care of his horses and prepares and tacks them up for you each morning - some help with untacking etc at the end of the day is appreciated.
-Duska leads rides personally and when changing accommodation at night your baggage will be transported to the next night's hotel by back up vehicle.
-A vehicle also meets the riding group at lunchtime.
-Rides are usually run for a minimum of 4 people and groups are limited to a maximum of 7 or 8, although occasionally up to 10, guests.
+The set itineraries include riding on 5 or 6 days.
+On the Ridges of Siena Ride there is usually 4 to 5 hours in the saddle on each riding day with one shorter day (morning ride only) at Radicofani.
+The Etruscan Ride usually has slightly longer hours, about 6 hours in all on most days with one shorter half day.
+Riding is broken up with stops for lunch and refreshments.
+Duska leads most rides personally and he, along with an assistant, take care of the horses, preparing and tacking them up for you before riding - some help with untacking etc at lunchtime and at the end of the day is always appreciated.
+When changing accommodation at night your luggage will be transported to the next night's hotel by support vehicle, which also meets the riding group at lunchtime.
+Rides are usually run for a minimum of 4, and groups are limited to a maximum of 7 or 8, although occasionally up to 10, guests.